-Colt continues to carefully monitor the spread and impact of Covid-19 around the world.
+As businesses and countries reopen, Colt continues to carefully monitor the spread and impact of Covid-19.
 Since the start of the outbreak we have made significant changes to our organisation to allow us to operate remotely, continue to deliver exceptional service and to support a major increase in bandwidth demand.

-We are following World Health Organisation (WHO), Centre of Disease Control (CDC) and local authority advice globally and in the cities and regions affected.
+We are following World Health Organisation (WHO), Centre of Disease Control (CDC) and local authority advice globally and in the cities and regions where we operate.
 Our priority remains the safety of our employees, customers and partners.

 What we're doing: